 When it comes to the best pocket knife brands, it seems like everyone has their favorite.
 Some people are so damn passionate about their favorite brand that the discussions can get quite heated!

-Because there are so many pocket knife brands out there, I’ve broken them down into categories.
+Because there are so many pocket knife brands, I’ve broken them into categories.

 - Made in the USA Pocket Knife Brands

-- Brands which Mostly Make their Knives in the USA
+- Brands that Mostly Make their Knives in the USA

 - European Pocket Knife Brands